truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallNetdataApp.md

    ![InstallNetDAppNetDAgentCropSCALE](/images/SCALE/22.12/InstallNetDAppNetDAgentCropSCALE.png "Netdata Agent Dashboard")

 2. The Netdata agent displays a limited portion of the reporting capabilities of the Netdata app.
 Click on the *Node View* tab to better understand the differences between the Netdata agent and Netdata Cloud.
-Evaluate your network reporting needs.
+Evaluate your system reporting needs.

    ![InstallNetDAppNetDAgentDashNoCloudSCALE](/images/SCALE/22.12/InstallNetDAppNetDAgentDashNoCloudSCALE.png "Netdata Agent Node View")